shingie11/StreetMapping/README.txt

 Map time Complexity = O(N) // where N is number of edges since we iterate over all edges Dijkstra's Complexity = O(Nlong(M)) //where N is number of edges and M is the number of vertexes, since i used the adjacency list implementation method.
 This is a known result.

-7. Extra Credit:
-I worked really hard on this project especially on the graphics to produce a very beautiful map.
-My code runs fast as well so for these reasons, I believe deserve extra credit.